Event Coordinator Interview Questions

 Explanation: One of the key elements of any event is the venue.
 By asking this operational question, the interviewer is trying to determine what criteria you use to select or suggest an event venue and your experience in this area.
 Try not to be too specific when answering this question.
 The interviewer is looking for more of a general overview of your process or venue selection.

 Example: “When selecting or suggesting an event venue, I first ask if the client has any preconceived notion of where they’d like the event to be held.
 If not, I then make several suggestions based on my experience with events similar to theirs and my knowledge of the specific venues.
-If the event is being held at a site I’m not familiar with, I contact the site manager and collect as much information I can about the venue, including the size, services provided, resources available, the layout, and other factors which will impact the success of the event.”
+If the event is being held at a site I’m not familiar with, I contact the site manager and collect as much information as I can about the venue, including the size, services provided, resources available, the layout, and other factors which will impact the success of the event.”

 Additional Event Coordinator Interview Questions